 Monitoring & Evaluation

-Evaluation of projects, programmes and general policies
+Evaluation of projects, programmes and cross-cutting evaluation formats

 There are three distinct types of evaluations: